benman1/gitcodebeauty/README.md

 # gitcodebeauty
-Code analysis of data science repositories; currently includes checks for python and R.
+Code analysis of code repositories; currently includes checks for python, R, C/C++, shell, php, and javascript (switch in the script).

 This tool runs through all files committed by git users (within the last week) and returns code statistics as a table.
 The statistics are based on flake8 (pep8 checker).
 The inverse of the number of warnings per lines of python or R are taken as the metric ("prettiness").

 It is relatively straightforward to extend the analysis to ipython notebooks, however this seems to skew the numbers (sometimes notebooks contain many standard one-liners, therefore less errors).

-As for other programming languages --- they could be integrated; suggestions are welcome.
+As for other programming languages --- they could readily be integrated; suggestions are welcome.

 #Installation